tijnndev/server-manager/README.md

 # 🚀 Server Manager - High-Performance Server Management Panel

 A powerful, production-ready server management application optimized for high-performance deployment.
-Built with Flask, Gunicorn, and Redis, designed to manage Docker containers, processes, files, and more through an web interface.
+Built with Flask, Gunicorn, and Redis, designed to manage Docker containers, processes, files, and more through an intuitive web interface.

 ## ✨ Features